 The Zionist perception that all Jews are the same, with slight differences of language and skin color, is anachronistic.
 The “oriental” Jews show no inclination to being thrown into any melting pot.
 They are different in almost all respects.

 The melting pot is broken.
-Oriental Jews (often falsely called Sephardis) are proud of their heritage.
+Oriental Jews (often falsely called Sephardic) are proud of their heritage.
 They rebel against European superiority.

 This fight now dominates Israeli life.
 No area of life is exempt from it.
 It is social, economic, cultural, political – often hidden behind a different facade, but there all the time.

-They also have a very different attitude towards religion.
+They also have very different attitudes towards religion.
 Inhabitants of Muslim countries are generally modestly religious, neither atheists nor fanatics.
 Jews from Islamic countries are the same.
 Few are very religious, but even fewer would call themselves “secular”.

 The tragedy of present-day Israel is not that there are so many divisions, but that they all converge in one large rift.

 The grandson of an immigrant from Morocco probably belongs to a lower social and economic class, is moderately religious, and is a radical nationalist.
-That means that he is bitter against “the old elites” (who are mostly Ashkenazi) , against the secular culture, against the “leftists” (who for him are all degenerate Ashkenazim).
+That means that he is bitter against “the old elites” (who are mostly Ashkenazi), against the secular culture, and against the “leftists” (who for him are all degenerate Ashkenazim).